kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Never mind what Paloma told us about the police in the region, Inma knows [I went to the police in Dénia](february.md#my-first-trip-to-the-spanish-police-in-denia) and they refused to take my name or record my visit, and [she came with me to report the matter in Madrid in March](march/13-end.md#reporting-the-crimes-to-the-police-in-madrid) when I was ignored again.
 - I'm obviously not going to call the police if the gangs try to murder me by poison, and Inma and Paloma know this very well.
 - In retrospect, it seems to me that, after [I wrote to everyone by hand](august.md#the-handwritten-letters), someone ordered my murder and everyone had to first make sure there'd be no serious repercussions, and once they were confident and certain that no-one would care if I was murdered - after a quick call to the Met maybe - they cast me off.
-- When I start writing this police statement in Thailand a few weeks later - after I survive [the poisoning attempt at my home](#serious-poisoning-with-intent-to-harm-or-kill) - and I build a website for it, Inma emails to ask me if I've built a website.
+- When I start writing this police statement in Thailand a few weeks later - after I survive [the poisoning attempt at my home](#serious-poisoning-with-intent-to-kill) - and I build a website for it, Inma emails to ask me if I've built a website.
 - I understand she's been told to contact me with this question.
 - I say yes.
 - She says Paloma told her it'll probably be shut down.
 - It wasn't, obviously, which told me that I am not entirely without friends.

-## Serious poisoning with intent to harm or kill
+## Serious poisoning with intent to kill

-- I arrive back in Dénia on 27th October.
+- I arrive back in Dénia on Sunday 27th October.
-- The DANA hits the Valencian region.
+- The storm that kills hundreds in the Valencian region, the DANA, has started.
+- As I'm driving along the coast, the weather becomes extremely stormy.
+- It feels like I'm racing to keep in front of the wind, or it will scoop me and the car up and carry us both off.
+- Somehow, the severity of the DANA passes over the Dénia area.
+- I arrive home, do a few things online, and go to bed.
-- On waking up on Monday 28th October, I have an inexplicable and excruciating headache at home which lasts a couple of days.
+- On waking up on Monday 28th October, I have an inexplicable and excruciating headache which lasts a few days.
+- It seems to be something to do with my duvet, so I eventually swap it for a thin blanket and the headache dissipates.
 - While sitting at my desk, on the Monday morning, drinking my coffee, I experience shooting nerve pains all over my face.
+- Over the week, my kidneys start to ache more than they ever have.
-- My kidneys start to really ache over the week; the dull aching gets worse and worse, left and right and starts that screaming pain thing.
+- The aching gets worse and worse; it's on both sides now, left and right, and always screaming at me.
+- I feel like I'm being poisoned.
+- It's difficult to know what to do.

 !!! info "Pain in kidneys"
-    - I have experienced pain like this (although not as intense) continuously while I'm in my flat in Dénia since, probably, January 2023.
+    - I have been experiencing this sort of kidney pain, although not as intense, continuously in my apartment in Dénia since January 2023, but likely from before too.
+    - I remember being unwell like this in Lindisfarne in July 2022, which means they had been accessing my bathroom products for far longer than I originally assumed.
+    - I'm guessing they need at least six months to properly brain-damage a person with poison.
-    - I can describe it as a dull backache at my kidney area on the right and left side that starts about midday and gets worse until I have to lie down for a bit.
+    - I can describe the feeling as a dull ache at my kidney area on the right and left side.
+    - In my spy-cam infested home, it would usually start around lunchtime, and get worse until I went to lie down for a bit!
+    - In January 2023, when they got the dose wrong and gave me rhabdo, I believe they caused serious injury to my right kidney.
+    - In October 2023, on Halloween, I believe they intended to cause me serious harm with anti-freeze in the water, and my right kidney took the hit then too.
+    - This week, I believe they intended to kill me outright.

-- My urine becomes extremely frothy and it was fine the week before in Fátima.
+- My urine becomes extremely frothy, every sitting, and it was fine the week before in Fátima.

 ![Frothy urine](../../content/images/frothy%20urine.png)

+- My eyesight has become extremely blurry and my eyes also ache.
-- I really feel like I'm being poisoned over this week in my flat, and quite intensely too.
+- I'm being poisoned, intensely, in my own home.
-- Someone wants me to get seriously sick and/or possibly die.
-- If my dad did not have an accident on the 1st of November, and I had to rush back to London, I believe that Domingo's family may have made good on their threats and killed me via poisoning.
+- Someone is trying to kill me and I know who it is.
+- I'm only due to stay at home until 7 November.
+However, I end up having to leave sooner because my elderly father has a serious accident.
+- I believe if I had stayed the few days, I wouldn't have survived.
-- I believe everyone knew this was planned and intended; the [angry man and his wife in his car as I'm leaving for Fátima](#fatima-20-26th-october), the [L'Amistat band](#vidal-sastre-sanchez-hornero-collects-a-generalitat-award-at-the-palau-darts-in-valencia) who may be offering some sort of alibi, even my bosses at [Polygon](#polygon-fires-the-whole-writing-team) who clearly only intended to fire me for dubious reasons.
+- I also believe everyone was aware this was planned for me: the [angry man and his wife in his car as I'm leaving for Fátima](#fatima-20-26th-october), the [L'Amistat band](#vidal-sastre-sanchez-hornero-collects-a-generalitat-award-at-the-palau-darts-in-valencia) who were offering up a scapegoat; the founders at [Polygon](#polygon-fires-the-whole-writing-team), even [Paloma, the Spanish foreign-office representative](#meeting-inma-and-paloma-the-spanish-official-in-madrid).
 - How did everyone know?
-Is that part of the porn-soap-opera too?
-Did the audience have constant access to my home cameras and see people come in and interfere with my bathroom products?
+- Is murder (snuff) a well known part of the Dénia porn-gang repertoire too?
+- Did the audience, and others, have constant access to the spy-cams in my home and witness people coming in and interfering with my belongings, food, water, and bathroom products?
-- I take some samples of water and items related to the air vents to London in the hope that the police will one day find things serious enough to investigate and I will have evidence for them to analyze.
+- When I leave, I take water samples and items related to the air vents to London for passing to law enforcement.
-- There is another warning and condemnation about poisoning given via a fake account on Halloween night, the 1st November.
+- I see more warnings online about poisoning via fake accounts on Halloween night.

 ![doctor pic](../../content/images/doctor-1.png)
 ![doctor pic](../../content/images/doctor-2.png)

-- That day, Friday 1st November, in the afternoon, I'm certain I see Carmen Cano and the woman I have seen going in and out of number 18 leaving the building together.
-They smile at me as I walk by.
+- On Friday 1st November, in the afternoon, I see Carmen Lopez Cano and [the woman I have seen going in and out of number 18 and constantly fiddling with the water mains pipes](#activity-in-the-nextdoor-apartment-number-18) leaving the building together just as I'm coming home.
-- They were utterly unconcerned about being seen while they tampered with my water pipes or entered my apartment, and seemed to want me to see and hear them, smiling at me when I did, talking about me through the walls at night.
+- Are they upping the dose because I just refuse to die for them?
+- They both smile at me as I walk by.
+- My eyesight is so damaged and blurry at this stage that I can hardly see anyone until they're right up close, but I would never mistake these two.

+### The upstairs neighbor

+- On the Monday evening I'm back in my apartment, the upstairs neighbor makes vomiting noises continually.
+- He's warning me about the pesticides and the poison.

 ### A small black plastic or rubber item

 - Somewhere in the house on the floor I see a little, black plastic item.
 - I can't figure out what it is.
-- It looks a bit like lego, or a part from some bigger plastic item or machinery.
+- It looks a bit like lego, or a rubbery part from some larger item.
-- I'm wondering now if it was a part off some farming machinery that came in with them when they got the OK to murder me and doused all my belongings in pesticides over those few days while the router was down.
+- I'm wondering now if it was off some farming machinery that came in with them when they got the OK to murder me and doused all my belongings in pesticides over those few days while the router was down.
 - Or, I also thought that their sedating mechanisms might come in little remote control plastic boxes like these which you could bring in when your target was out, and leave somewhere they won't look, and then trigger from the next apartment when she's gone to bed.
 - But that might be a bit risky.